emmanuelnyadongo/session-buddy-hub/phase.md

 ## Reflection

-**Instructions:** Write a brief reflection (2-3 paragraphs) about your experience with Terraform (IaC) and the manual deployment process.

-**Your Reflection:**

-My experience with Infrastructure as Code (IaC) using Terraform and the manual deployment process has been both challenging and enlightening.
+*My experience with Infrastructure as Code (IaC) using Terraform and the manual deployment process has been both challenging and enlightening.
 Initially, I found the concept of defining infrastructure through code to be quite abstract, but as I worked through the process, I began to appreciate its power and efficiency.

 The biggest challenges I encountered were related to Azure-specific configurations and regional restrictions.
 I learned that Azure has strict policies about which regions can be used, and I had to adapt my Terraform configuration from the default region to `spaincentral` to comply with Azure's policy requirements.
 This taught me the importance of understanding cloud provider constraints and the value of IaC in quickly adapting to such requirements.
 Additionally, I faced issues with Node.js module systems when transitioning from CommonJS to ES modules, which required significant debugging and code refactoring to ensure compatibility with the containerized environment.